Projects per year

 Personal Statement

-I am currently Professor of HRM and Employment Relations and Director of Research for the Department of Work, Employment and Organisation.
+I am currently Professor of HRM and Employment Relations.
+Between 2022 and 2025 I served as Director of Research for the Department of Work, Employment and Organisation.
 Prior to my current appointment I worked at Newcastle University (2012-2020) and Loughborough University (2005-2012).
 I hold degrees from the universities of Aberdeen, Manchester and Loughborough.

 Expertise & Capabilities